 Given the continuously increasing use of the spectrum by active services, especially those utilizing space-based transmitters, terrestrial radio astronomy is significantly constrained.
 To progress in research and technology, RAS stations often require a greater portion of the spectrum than allocated to RAS, which in the past could be achieved under national arrangements in the remotest locations on Earth, in national radio quiet zones.
 With the increasing use of space-born transmitters, the effectivity of this coexistence method for radio astronomy and active services is becoming increasingly restricted.

 The SZM, as a pristine environment, is hence the last retreat for the most cutting-edge radio astronomy experiments requiring the cleanest observing conditions.
-Radio astronomy facilities on the SZM can conduct radio astronomy measurements at frequencies not accessible from the Earth’s surface due the Earth’s atmosphere.
+Radio astronomy facilities in the SZM can also conduct radio astronomy measurements at frequencies not accessible from the Earth’s surface due the Earth’s atmosphere.

 2 Background on receiver and sky brightness temperatures

-Any necessary communications in the SZM should be restricted to a minimum in order to protect the operation of RAS stations.
-This is particularly true for the lower frequency ranges.
-Thus, as a first requirement, all frequencies below 2 GHz in the SZM should be accessible to radio astronomy.
+To protect the operation of RAS stations, especially those relying on the unique low frequency windows accessible only in the SZM, radio transmissions in the SZM need to be restricted to minimum necessary duration and power.
+This is especially critical below 2 GHz to keep these frequencies accessible to radio astronomy in the SZM.
 While the physical principles of Recommendation ITU-R RA.769 apply, the protection criteria listed therein do not apply in the SZM and must be adjusted to reflect the differing physical conditions and other experimental requirements.
 Radio astronomical instruments in the SZM are designed to detect the faintest signals in the Universe.
 Therefore, the assumed integration time is approximately one lunar night which last about 1.2  106 seconds.
 For continuum wide band observations, the typical bandwidth is assumed to be one-tenth of the frequency, while for narrowband spectral-line observations the bandwidth is estimated to 1/3 × 105 of the frequency.
 Since the Moon does not have an atmosphere, the antenna temperature is determined by the cosmic radio background and spillover from the ground.
 It is assumed that 10% of the received emission is spilling into the telescope from the ground at lowest temperatures during the lunar night (26 K).
 For the sky brightness temperature, we assume the validity of the power law dependency from Recommendation ITU-R P.372 with a spectral index of −2.75 for higher frequencies and formally take the cosmic microwave background into account at all frequencies.
 Using the 5th lower percentile of the sky map of Haslam et al. 1982 and Remazeilles et al. 2015 at ν0 = 408 MHz, one finds for the sky brightness temperature Tν0 ≈ 15.8 K. Including the impact of a constant cosmic microwave background TCMB = 2.73 K, we find for higher frequencies  the sky brightness temperature TS:

 TS = (15.8 K − TCMB) ( / 408 MHz)-2.75 + TCMB for higher frequencies